 Looking for a story about young 20-somethings trying to survive in NYC?
 This is the book for you.
-Three best friends are trying to get through their twenties—careers, dating, making rent.
+Three best friends are trying to get through their 20s—careers, dating, making rent.
 Facing a quarter-life-crisis, they turn to Pretty, a magical tincture that makes them…well, gorgeous.
-And while they find their new-found beauty opening unexpected doors, soon their learn that vanity has a price.
+And while they find their new-found beauty opening unexpected doors, soon they learn that vanity has a price.

 The Red Car by Marcy Dermansky

-In this story of self discovery, Leah is facing the disconnect between the life she expected and the one she’s actually living, when she finds herself literally on the road to self realizaion as she goes to claim the car of her deceased mentor.
+In this story of self-discovery, Leah is facing the disconnect between the life she expected and the one she’s actually living, when she finds herself literally on the road to self-realization as she goes to claim the car of her deceased mentor.
 Unexpected, sexy, and weirdly funny, The Red Car is an incisive exploration of one woman’s unusual route to self-discovery.

 The Wonder by Emma Donoghue

-If you’re looking for something a little darker, this historical novel set in 1850s Ireland follows the journey of an English nurse whose gone to look after an 11-year-old girl who, locals claim, hasn’t eaten for four months.
+If you’re looking for something a little darker, this historical novel set in 1850s Ireland follows the journey of an English nurse who's gone to look after an 11-year-old girl who, locals claim, hasn’t eaten for 4 months.
 While the nurse wonders if it’s a hoax, she finds herself fighting to save the child’s life in this psychological thriller.